pebll/realmrise-legions/docs/CAHIER_DES_CHARGES.md

 - Godot Engine will be used
 - Logic should be completely separated from visuals
 - Chat should not write any code, with the exception of minimal refactorings

+### V1

+The V1 should be the absolute minimal Proof of Concept.
+It will have no real game loop and essentially just be a sandbox, like minecraft creative mode, where i can just play around, moving and fighting legions.

+What V1 should contain:

+- Map (procedually generated)
+- Units (with animations IDLE, MOVE, ATTACK)
+- Unit types (some JSON with all the unit stats)
+- Legions (correctly handling idle, move and attack positioning of the units)
+- Combat (simple melee-only combat)
+- Simple UI to select and move/combat legions

+What V1 should NOT contain:

+- Menu
+- Polish
+- Game loop
+- Realms (Teams)
+- AI
+- Any turn system (all units can move and attack at any time)

+### V2

+The V2 should build upon the V1 and be a playable and fun MVP Game.

+The V2 game will either be:

+- Roguelike (similar to SOVL)
+- Draftlike (with a gold/point cost for each unit)
+- NOT a combination of those, cause remember, it should be SIMPLE!

+The V2 will add following things:

+- Simple menu
+- Game loop and game ends
+- Polish
+- Unit anims HIT & DEATH
+- Realms (different teams basically)
+- Turn system
+- Simple AI

+The V2 will not implement any of the features stated in V3!

+### V3

+The V3 (only hypothetical for now) will be a place to experiment with new features.

+Feature ideas:

+- Ranged combat
+- Banners?

 ## Logic